Lok Sabha polls top updates: First two phases recorded lower turnout than 2019 election

 Here’s a look at today’s top developments:

 - The first phase of the parliamentary election recorded a turnout of 66.14%, while the second phase recorded a figure of 66.71%, the Election Commission said on Tuesday.
 The turnout was lower than the first two phases of the 2019 Lok Sabha election, both of which recorded a polling percentage of over 69%.
-The remaining five phases of the election will be held on May 7, May 13, May 20, May 25 and June 1.
-The results will be announced on June 4.
+The numbers were announced 11 days after the first phase of the election, and four days after the second one.
+The final figures are substantially higher than the provisional polling estimates of 62.34% for the first phase and 63.50% for the second one released by the Election Commission.

 - BJP leaders have said that the Constitution will be changed if they win the elections, Congress leader Rahul Gandhi claimed on Tuesday.
 Gandhi was addressing a rally in Madhya Pradesh’s Bhind district.
 Gandhi also said that the Constitution was the “soul of the poor”, adding that there was no power in the world that could change it.